 Talk to a licensed Insureon agent to find out if your practice qualifies for a BOP.

-If a client or delivery person slips and falls at your clinic, there’s a chance you could be blamed for the injury.
+If a client or delivery person slips and falls at your clinic, or a school counselor's office, there’s a chance you could be blamed for the injury.
 If the person sues, you could end up paying for medical expenses – plus the cost of hiring a lawyer.
 General liability insurance covers:

 Note that this policy does not cover employee injuries.
 For that, you’ll need workers’ compensation insurance.
 It also does not cover injuries resulting from alleged malpractice.
 For that, you’ll want to take a look at professional liability insurance for counselors.